Cost of Getting A Car In Singapore 2018: What Contributes To The High Car Price?

 Car prices in Singapore can be pretty daunting

-Singapore has been doing a great job retaining its number one title as one of the most expensive cities in the world, with one of the main factor being the average cost of owning a car.
+Singapore has been doing a great job in retaining its number one title as one of the most expensive cities in the world, with one of the main factors being the average cost of owning a car.

-Based on a survey done in the year 2014, where the price of owning a Volkswagen Golf 1.4 is compared across 156 countries, Singapore came in top place.
+Based on a survey done in 2014, Singapore came in tops while comparing the price of owning a Volkswagen Golf 1.4 across 156 countries.

 Here’s how the price of a car in Singapore compares to other countries:

 Note that the currency below is in USD for better comparison.

 Simply put, the cost of owning a car once we pass the causeway is about 2.5 times cheaper.